Planning, technical guidance and screening assessment for land contamination

 - after remediation, as a minimum, land should not be capable of being determined as “contaminated land” under Part 2A of the Environmental Protection Act 1990

-- adequate site investigation information, prepared by a “competent person”, [Link to Competent Person] is presented
+- adequate site investigation information, prepared by a “competent person”, is presented.

 Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner.

 National Quality Mark Scheme – Land Contamination Management